 - Topics will be available to enrolled students in the subjects Learning Management System site approximately one week prior to the commencement of the teaching period.

 In order to enrol in this subject, you must be accepted into one of the following degrees:

 - Equipment requirements - Headphones or speakers (required to listen to lectures and other media) Headset, including microphone (highly recommended) Webcam (may be required for participation in virtual classrooms and/or media presentations).

 - Software requirements - It is essential for students to have reliable internet access in order to participate in and complete your units, regardless of whether they contain an on campus attendance or intensive school component.
 For additional information please visit UNE Hardware Requirements: https://www.une.edu.au/current-students/support/it-services/hardware

 Textbook information is not available until approximately 8 weeks prior to the commencement of the Teaching period.

 Textbook requirements may vary from one teaching period to the next.

-This subject introduces students to selected scientific topics that are typically covered in primary and middle school programs.
-The subject covers ideas from the physical, biological, chemical and Earth and Space sciences as they relate to the following topics: Energy, Electricity, Movement and Forces, Materials and their properties, Chemical Reactions, Earth and Space, Weather and Environment and Living things and their properties.
-It also aims at developing students' knowledge of the nature of science, and scientific processes such as using scientific inquiry methods, and communicating scientific findings.
+Science education in the primary and middle school years opens children’s eyes to the wonders of physics, biology, chemistry, earth and space sciences.
+As a teacher, you can lay the groundwork to inspire students in these junior years to explore the sciences as they progress through their education.
+This entry-level subject gives you a foundation in selected school science topics that are covered in primary and middle school programs.
+Studying this subject, you will examine ideas from the physical, biological, chemical and earth and space sciences as they relate to the following topics: Energy, Electricity, Movement and Forces, Materials and their properties, Chemical Reactions, Earth and Space, Weather and Environment and Living things and their properties.
+This subject also aims at developing your knowledge of the nature of science, and scientific processes such as using scientific inquiry methods, and communicating scientific findings.
 No specific science content knowledge background will be assumed.